All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can semaglutide replace my current fibromyalgia medications?

 No. Semaglutide should be considered a complementary approach, not a replacement for established fibromyalgia treatments.
 If semaglutide improves your symptoms through weight loss and inflammation reduction, your provider may be able to gradually reduce other medications, but this should be done under medical supervision.
-Do not discontinue any fibromyalgia medication without discussing it with your prescriber .
+Don't discontinue any fibromyalgia medication without discussing it with your prescriber .

 How long before I notice improvement in fibromyalgia symptoms?